 There are many opportunities for parental and community involvement in U-46.
-Some parents serve as classroom volunteers and on the School Improvement Plan team while others sit on Districtwide committees.
-Each building principal is familiar with the range of activities available to parents/guardians and community partnerships and these are also shared on the District and school websites.
+Some parents serve as classroom volunteers and on the School Improvement Plan team, while others sit on Districtwide committees.
+Each building principal is familiar with the range of activities available to parents/guardians and community partnerships, which are also shared on the District and school websites.

-COMMUNITY ADVISORY COUNCIL
+COMMUNITY ADVISORY COUNCIL (CAC)

-For more than 60 years, the Community Advisory Council (CAC) has served as an advisory group to the Board of Education.
+For more than 65 years, the Community Advisory Council (CAC) has served as an advisory group to the Board of Education.
 Each school is represented by up to seven parents/community members who attend monthly meetings.
 The CAC committees work throughout the school year to support the District's Strategic Plan.
 Reports are sent to the Board of Education each spring.
-For more information, visit the CAC website at u46cac.org.
+For more information, visit the CAC website at u-46.org/cac.